 - Now this step may seem counterintuitive but believe me it is needed for hair growth and retention.
 Frequently trim your ends.
 The ends of our hair are the oldest part of the hair.
 Your ends are the most fragile part of the hair.
 They can easily become split which can cause the overall hair strand to become damaged and eventually fall out.
 You can notice when you need a trim by simply twisting your hair and looking at the ends, If they are frayed or thin, this means you need a trim.

 - Shampoo your hair less.
 It is not recommended to shampoo your hair every day.
 You can use a co-wash instead.
 Shampooing your hair at least once a week is enough to rid it from product build up and elements from the earth.
 When shampooing your hair, use an all-purpose shampoo.
 One that will cleanse your strands while keeping them hydrated.
 Our ZAM Effect Shampoo does just that.

 - Avoid Chemical processing such as perms, relaxers, harsh hair dye.
 These chemicals are just used for cosmetic reasons and should not be used unless you choose to.
 This will definitely shorten your Anagen phase and you will not see the retention that you are looking to achieve.
 If you are inclined to use chemicals in your hair, be sure to use quality deep treatments often to combat the effects of the chemicals.
-Our ZAM Effect Deep Conditioning Mask will help with lessening the damage of chemical processing.
+Our ZAM Effect Deep Conditioning Mask along with our Active Length Retention Drops, will help with lessening the damage of chemical processing.

 - Heat Styling should only be used occasionally.
 Heat affects the disulfate bonds in your strands and can ultimately damage the hair shaft.
 Using a health protectant when you occasionally use heat styling is highly recommended to help eliminate damaged which can lead to breakage and frizz.